 “Why didn’t you tell me?
 We could have talked about it.”

-“We’ve never even talked about sex.
+“We never even talk about sex.
 You’re pretty.
 I know you like me.
-I just was letting it develop naturally.
+I’m just letting it develop naturally.
 Should I have pressured you?”

 “I don’t know Tim.
 I feel you misled me.”

-“Was I supposed to introduce myself as Tim the victim of incest?
+“Am I supposed to introduce myself as the victim of incest?
 I’m not like you guys.
 I’m the outsider.
-I had to make a good impression to be accepted.
+I want to make a good impression to be accepted.
 Everything you think about fags is bad.
 It wasn’t a big deal.
 It happened.
 I‘m finding out about myself.
 I won’t be the object of your pity.”

-And I walked away, hoping she’d call me back.
-She didn’t.
+And I walk away, hoping she’ll call me back.
+She doesn’t.

-Coach Earl called me that night.
-He said that no matter what happened, I had the potential to be a great swimmer.
+Coach Earl calls me that night.
+He says that no matter what happened, I have the potential to be a great swimmer.
 I shouldn’t quit.